Customizing GitHub Actions

 since 0.6.0

-By default, cargo-dist uses the following runners:
+By default, dist uses the following runners:

 • Linux (x86_64): ubuntu-20.04